masak/strangelyconsistent-blog-posts/june-26-2011-signatures.markdown

 Yes, it's *recursive*, meaning that it calls itself.
 That's perfectly fine; we just have to make sure that it bottoms out in some base case or other.
 That's why we have the first two lines in there, as our base cases.

 (It's not a very efficient implementation.
 It will get unbearably slow for larger values of `$n`.
-There are better ways to implement `fib`, but what it has going for it is that it's short and clear.)
+There are better ways to implement `fib`, but what this version has going for it is that it's short and clear.)

 But wait!
 There's a terrible thing that can happen to this subroutine.
 If we call `fib(2.5)` it will call `fib(1.5)`, which will call `fib(0.5)`, which will call `fib(-0.5)`, and so on down to minus infinity, which is very far down indeed.

 No problem, though.
-We just adorn the signature with a type declaration:
+We just adorn `fib`'s parameter `$n` with a type:

     sub fib(Int $n) {
         ... # (same)